seleniumbase/SeleniumBase/README.md

 <h3><img src="https://seleniumbase.io/img/sb_icon.png" title="SeleniumBase" width="30" /> Changing the User-Agent:</h3>

-If you wish to change the User-Agent for your browser tests (Chrome and Firefox only), you can add ``--agent="USER AGENT STRING"`` as an argument on the command-line.
+If you wish to change the User-Agent for your browser tests (Chromium and Firefox only), you can add ``--agent="USER AGENT STRING"`` as an argument on the command-line.

 ```bash
 pytest user_agent_test.py --agent="Mozilla/5.0 (Nintendo 3DS; U; ; en) Version/1.7412.EU"